- Missing Tax Documentation

 -

-If you didn’t attend school last year, say so in the Missing Documents section.
+If you didn’t attend school last year, note that in the Missing Documents section.

 -